Tadahito Iguchi (井口 資仁)

 Tadahito Iguchi was a star in Japan before coming to the United States at age 30 to play in the majors.
 He was part of the 2005 World Series-winning Chicago White Sox as well as the division-winning Philadelphia Phillies in 2007.
 He also won the 2010 Japan Series and was an Olympic Silver Medalist.

-Iguchi was the 1996 first-round draft choice of the Daiei Hawks.
+Iguchi was drafted by the Daiei Hawks in the first round of 1996 NPB draft.
 Before his first season began, he tore ankle ligaments and he struggled his first few years.
 He played for the West Oahu CaneFires in 1997.
 In his first three seasons he never hit over .224 or had an OBP over .310.
 He hit 21 homers in 1998 but the free-swinging player (234 Ks in 1998-1999) was not contributing as expected.

 He emerged as a star in 2001 when he hit .261/.346/.475 with 30 homers.
 Finally utilizing his speed, he stole 44 bases in 53 tries to lead the Pacific League in swipes.
 He won a Gold Glove at second base (prior to 2001 he had served as Daiei's shortstop) and made his first Best Nine team.
 He also made the first of four consecutive PL All-Star teams.